-Can You Get Your Tax Refund Via Direct Deposit?
-It's Actually Super Simple
+You Can Get Your Tax Refund Via Direct Deposit, & It's Actually So Simple

 Well everyone, tax season is officially nearly over.
 While filing taxes is a tedious (and let's be real, confusing) process, at least there's a light at the end of the tunnel.
 Nothing feels better than a tax return hitting your bank account, but this is the 21st century, and there's gotta be a faster way to get that cash.
 So, can you get your tax refund via direct deposit?
 Here's the rundown.

 The simple answer is: yes.
 According to the United States Internal Revenue Service (IRS), getting your refund through direct deposit is actually the best and most efficient way to do it.
 To make sure you receive your refund through direct deposit, simply go to the tax software you're using and click direct deposit as your refund method.
 From there, just plug in your routing and account number and voila, that sweet sum of money will be in your account in no time.

 Not only is this the easiest and fastest method, but it's also the cheapest.
 According to the IRS website, it costs taxpayers more than $1 for every paper check issued, but only a dime if it's done as direct deposit.
 So not only are you getting your money faster, but you're actually saving money while doing it.
 Seriously, it's a no brainer.